With more than 332 million users worldwide, LinkedIn, as the ‘world’s largest professional network’ is a great platform for marketing your business.

 4) Thou Shalt Not Be Absent

 Networking is only useful for as long as you remain memorable, so take care to create a real online presence.

-This commandment applies to any sort of social media outlet, but LinkedIn, as a platform forprofessional people in particular, makes your profile a direct representation of your company and as such, any content you share should appeal to an informed, educated, marketing-savvy audience.
-If they like it, they will share it and if they do, you could enjoy a powerful ripple of free advertising.6) Thou Shalt Not Be Anti-Social
+This commandment applies to any sort of social media outlet, but LinkedIn, as a platform for professional people in particular, makes your profile a direct representation of your company and as such, any content you share should appeal to an informed, educated, marketing-savvy audience.

 Like any kind of social media platform, LinkedIn works best when you’re sociable on it so make conversation by commenting on and sharing the posts of others.

 The LinkedIn Group facility makes it easy to communicate, socialise and learn from a specific target market, industry peers and even your competitors.
 The information you gather and the relationships you build can be utilised to develop your marketing plans and your business.

 7) Thou Shalt Not Ignore the Potential of Sponsored Updates

 LinkedIn provide a Sponsored Update advertising service that operates just like PPC, but it allows you to post much more than a sales pitch.

 Got something important and urgent to say?
 Got a piece of great, long-form content you want to share?
 Then use Sponsored Update ads to make sure your opinions, insights and exclusives stand out among the hundreds or thousands of updates your audience sees daily.